mgrassa14/Tic-Tac-Toe/README.md

 ## Tic-Tac-Toe!

-The game Tic-tac-toe has entertained people going as far back as ancient Egypt to the medieval cathedrals of England.
+The game Tic-Tac-Toe has entertained people going as far back as ancient Egypt to the medieval cathedrals of England.

 This game consists of a three by three grid in which two players must place their designated piece into the empty spaces of the board.